 Some of the key factors that affect your ability to rank for specific keywords include content relevance, the age of your website, incoming backlinks, and technical on-page factors that make your page easy for Google to crawl and classify.

-Additionally, search engine optimization also encompasses the use of online directories like Yelp and Google Places to ensure that your practice has maximum visibility to searchers.
+Additionally, search engine optimization encompasses online directories like Yelp and Google Places to ensure that your practice has maximum visibility to searchers.

 SEO is at the foundation of our long-term inbound strategy, positioning our clients for success.

 On-Site Content Marketing